metaplex-foundation/docs/docs/03-developer-tools/00-sugar/03-guides/02-working-with-sugar.md

     -V, --version                  Print version information

 SUBCOMMANDS:
+    bundlr            Interact with the bundlr network
-    create-config    Interactive process to create the config file deploy           Deploy cache items into candy machine config on-chain help             Print this message or the help of the given subcommand(s) launch           Create a candy machine deployment from assets mint             Mint one NFT from candy machine show             Show the on-chain config of an existing candy machine update           Update the candy machine config on-chain upload           Upload assets to storage and creates the cache config validate         Validate JSON metadata files
+    collection        Manage the collection on the candy machine create-config     Interactive process to create the config file deploy            Deploy cache items into candy machine config on-chain freeze            Commands for the Candy Machine Freeze feature hash              Generate hash of cache file for hidden settings help              Print this message or the help of the given subcommand(s) launch            Create a candy machine deployment from assets mint              Mint one NFT from candy machine reveal            Reveal the NFTs from a hidden settings candy machine show              Show the on-chain config of an existing candy machine sign              Sign one or all NFTs from candy machine thaw              Thaw a NFT or all NFTs in a candy machine unfreeze-funds    Unlock treasury funds after freeze is turned off or expires update            Update the candy machine config on-chain upload            Upload assets to storage and creates the cache config validate          Validate JSON metadata files
     verify            Verify uploaded data
     withdraw          Withdraw funds from candy machine account closing it
 ```

 To get more information about a particular command (e.g., `deploy`), use the `help` command: